 Iron Cap Gap to Tank Lakes

 Judging by the influx of photos on social media, I expected to start seeing people in the area.
 But a runner was the only one I saw en route to Tank Lakes.
-Meanwhile, lingering clouds continued to obscure the dramatic views of the southern peaks.
+Meanwhile, lingering clouds continued obscuring the dramatic southern peaks.

 See more trip photos here.